HIP-1195: Hiero hooks and an application to allowances

 ///

-/// NOTE: this lambda's behavior does not depend on the installer address,
+/// NOTE: this lambda's behavior does not depend on what owning

 function allow(